Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Methodology

-\paragraph{Initialization} Firstly, we concatenate multiple features of nodes and represent the inputs as \( \vec{h}_1, \vec{h}_2, \ldots, \vec{h}_N \), $\vec{h}_i \in \mathbb{R}^F$, where $N$ is the number of nodes (or number of the links in the road network), and $F$ denotes the dimension of input.
-The input $\vec{h}_i$ contains not only the essential attributes of the road link $v_i$, such as the length of the road link $L_i$, the total number of lanes $N_{total}$, and the number of dedicated bus lanes $N_{DBL}$, but also includes additional features that will be introduced later of the section.
-We then apply a linear transformation to input $\vec{h}_i$ using a learnable weight matrix $\textbf{W} \in \mathbb{R}^{F' \times F}$, where $F'$ is the dimensions of the transformed feature space.
+\paragraph{Initialization} Firstly, we concatenate multiple features of nodes and represent the inputs as \( \vec{h}_1^{spt}, \vec{h}_2^{spt}, \ldots, \vec{h}_N^{spt} \), $\vec{h}_i^{spt} \in \mathbb{R}^F$, where $N$ is the number of nodes (or number of the links in the road network), and $F$ denotes the dimension of input.
+The input $\vec{h}_i^{spt}$ contains the attributes of the road link $v_i$ introduced in the Definition 1.
+We then apply a linear transformation to input $\vec{h}_i^{spt}$ using a learnable weight matrix $W \in \mathbb{R}^{F' \times F}$, where $F'$ is the dimensions of the transformed feature space.
 This step is pivotal for projecting the features into a new space where the spatial relationships can be more effectively analyzed.

-\paragraph{Attention coefficients calculation} Attention mechanisms are at the core of GATs, enabling the model to focus on the most relevant parts of the input graph.
-For each node $i$, the attention coefficients between itself and its directly connected neighborhood nodes $j \in \mathcal{N}_i$ are calculated by Eq.~(\ref{eq:6}), \begin{linenomath}
+\paragraph{Attention Coefficients Calculation} Attention mechanisms are at the core of GATs, enabling the model to focus on the most relevant parts of the input graph.
+For each node $i$, the attention coefficients between itself and its directly connected neighborhood nodes $j \in \mathcal{N}_i$ are calculated by { the following equation}, \begin{linenomath}

 \end{linenomath} where $a(\cdot)$ is a shared attentional mechanism that signifies the importance of node $j$'s features to node $i$, $a: \mathbb{R}^{F} \times \mathbb{R}^{F'} \rightarrow \mathbb{R}$, and $(\Vert)$ is the concatenation operation.
-In this study, based on \cite{velivckovic2017graph}, the attention mechanism $a(\cdot)$ is a single-layer feedforward neural network, parametrized by a weight vector $\vec{a} \in \mathbb{R}^{2F'}$, and applying LeakyReLU nonlinearity with negative input slope $\alpha$ = 0.2.
-The $e_{ij}$ denotes the computed attention coefficient.
-These raw coefficients are then normalized across all neighbors using the softmax function, as shown in Eq.~(\ref{eq:7}), \begin{linenomath}
+In this study, based on \cite{velivckovic2017graph}, the attention mechanism $a(\cdot)$ is a single-layer feedforward neural network, parametrized by a weight vector $\vec{a} \in \mathbb{R}^{2F'}$ { and followed by a LeakyReLU activation with a fixed negative-slope coefficient of 0.2.} The $e_{ij}$ denotes the computed attention coefficient.
+These raw coefficients are then normalized across all neighbors using the softmax function, as shown {below}, \begin{linenomath}

 \end{linenomath} This normalization step ensures that the attention coefficients are comparable across different nodes and neighborhoods.

 Finally, the model aggregates the features of neighboring nodes (including itself) weighted by the computed attention coefficients to update the representation of each node,